 The street predators had given Tyler a wide berth before, and now that he had backup they stayed even farther out of his way.
 Muggers and footpads were a lot like carnivores in the wild; they plucked the sickly and weak from the edges of the herd.
 Gangs could be different, more like a dog pack that would try to drive off any rival hunters that entered their territory, but Neroton's gangs were limited to its worst sections and the main streets were considered strictly neutral turf.
 Coincidentally, this almost exactly matched the pattern of DLE patrols in the area--a tacit agreement that kept cops and gangers from getting into a shooting war that wouldn't be good for anybody.
 "High profile" was about the worst label you could stick on someone in Neroton.
 All in all, therefore, Tyler and Risa had a pleasant evening stroll to Emmison Drive, the major street in the district.
 After four years in Abion, Tyler could taste the faint tang of the polluted city air.

 "This the place?"
-Risa asked, looking at a storefront with a red neon sigh in the window reading Ham's Circuit Stop.
+Risa asked, looking at a storefront with a red neon sign in the window reading Ham's Circuit Stop.

 "Uh huh.
 Same sign.
 Same cracked window, for that matter."